Because every child has a right to be heard and understood

 40 Million Americans have a communication disorder – 1 in 12 are school-age children .

-- Funding further documentary films featuring other families as well as professionals
+- Funding further documentary films about various types of late talkers featuring other families as well as professionals

 Logan: Age 3, ASD.